-After six very exciting months, we are proud to present our work from this grant cycle!
+After six exciting months, we are proud to present our work from this grant cycle!
 We were able to end on a great note, by showing our work to our local community (pic above).
-Along with technical development, it's important to us to be able to communicate our idea to everyone, so we invited a group of friends, family, co-workers, and the public, all from different backgrounds, to share their first impressions of our project in our first ever public screening and demo.
+Along with technical development, it's important to us to be able to communicate our idea to everyone.
+So we invited a group of friends, family, co-workers, and the general public, all from different backgrounds, to share their first impressions of our project in our first ever public screening and demo!

-In broad strokes, our intentions were to work with legal counsel and technical talent to carefully and correctly implement a working demo of our project Gib, a gift card for the Internet.
-We were also (and still are) really interested in Rafiki, so we set a goal for ourselves to have at least one pull request for their repo.
-Last but not least, we wanted to create public facing media.
-Initially we thought this would be through a technical blogger.
-In the end, however, the technical writing was mostly for commenting out code, and our idea for public facing media became more playful as we instead focused on a concise and clear 90 second explainer video!
-It is with a deep sigh of relief that we can share in this update that we were able to fulfill each of our goals.
+In broad strokes, our intentions were to work with legal counsel and technical talent to carefully and correctly implement a working demo of our project, Gib - a gift card for the Internet.
+We were also very interested in Rafiki (an open source tool for building Interledger-powered applications), so we set a goal for ourselves to submit at least one pull request to their GitHub repository.
+Last, but not least, we wanted to create public facing media.
+Initially, we also intended develop technical blogs.
+In the end, however, our technical writing was mostly for commenting out code and our inspiration for public facing media became more playful.
+We decided instead to create a concise 90 second explainer video.
+It is with a deep sigh of relief that we share in this update that we were able to fulfill each of our goals!

 We quickly became aware of the significance of acquiring a money transmitter license for our product.
-We were fortunate enough to have a few leads on securing a specialized counsel to guide us.
-The most promising of which was through a panel Adelya did a few years ago in NYC about blockchain technology.
-Through this connection, and a few months of meetings, we were able to secure a contractual relationship with Kimberly Monty Holzel, partner at Goodwin Procter LLP.
-She has been instrumental in helping us understand how, as our product matures and based on the services it will offer at different stages, it will trigger various compliance needs.
+We were fortunate enough to have a few leads on securing specialized counsel to guide us - the most promising of which was a professional Adelya met a few years ago at a NYC panel about blockchain technology.
+Through this connection, and a few months of meetings, we were able to secure a contractual relationship with Kimberly Monty Holzel, a partner at Goodwin Procter LLP.
+She has been instrumental in helping us understand how our product will trigger various compliance needs as it matures.

-Kim helped us understand how we can stage growth of our business with respect to various compliance triggers.
-The advice gave us clarity regarding which direction we should grow, namely, beginning with a closed loop (vendor specific) card that also includes (for the time being) daily transaction limits per user.
-We welcome the advice as a “walk before you run” growth path.
+Kim helped us understand how we can plan the growth of our business with respect to various compliance triggers.
+The advice helped us understand how to grow strategically, beginning with a closed loop (vendor specific) card that also includes (initially) daily transaction limits per user.
+We consider this to be a “walk before you run” growth path.

-We were very excited to expand our technical team with a new hire.
-The important lesson we learned was how difficult it can be to hire the right fit and how valuable a good working relationship is.
-After a good bit of searching, we were lucky to work with a full-stack developer, Tyler Altenhofen.
-Tyler saw our post from the Recurse Center network, “an educational retreat for programmers who want to become dramatically better with a community of peers doing the same” (link), a program which Alex has also been a part of.
+We were very excited to expand our technical team with a new hire!
+We learned an important lesson on how difficult it can be to hire the right fit and how valuable a good working relationship is.
+After a lot of searching, we were lucky to find a full-stack developer, Tyler Altenhofen.
+Tyler saw our post on the Recurse Center's network.
+If you are not familiar with the Recurse Center, it is a revolutionary programming retreat/residency in Brooklyn, NY (link), and a program which our team member Alex was also a part of.

-It was very important for us to be flexible when building out this project.
-We initially set out to build a TypeScript-based payment manager using the Interledger’s Rafiki package.
-We realized, however, that the development infrastructure necessary to our project’s success would be better off built from an even lower level.
-Tangential to this – the PR that we submitted to Rafiki arose from a difficulty we had in setting up the early-stage package on our own hardware.
+It was very important for us to be adaptable when building this project.
+We initially set out to build a TypeScript-based payment manager using Interledger’s Rafiki package.
+However, we realized that the development infrastructure necessary for our project’s success would be better off built from an even lower level.
+Tangential to this, the PR we submitted to Rafiki arose from a snag we had setting up the early-stage package on our own hardware.

-Next we will slightly shift gears from tech to economics.
-We want to focus on the legalities of implementing a contractual relationship with a vendor for a closed loop gib card.
-This will involve working with our lawyers, as well as bring on resources for market research.
+Next we will slightly shift gears from tech to economics and legal due diligence.
+We want to focus on implementing a contractual relationship with a vendor for a closed-loop Gib deployment.
+This will involve working with our lawyers, as well as bringing on resources for market research.